Search for anything...

 Features

 • CREATE YOUR OWN GEMSTONES - Rock tumbling is a hugely popular hobby for kids and adults!
-This professional rock polisher makes it fun and easy to turn rough rocks into beautifully polished gemstones, thanks to its simple operation and durable design.
+This professional rock tumbler makes it fun and easy to turn rough rocks into beautifully polished gemstones, thanks to its simple operation and durable design.

 • A TUMBLER THAT'S MADE TO LAST - The durable motor has time and speed control settings so you can set it, and forget it.
 An improved, leak-proof barrel features a stainless-steel lid is 75% quieter overall than plastic tumbler barrels.